 Kasowitz regularly represents clients, as plaintiffs or defendants, in cases involving price-fixing, bid-rigging, tying, exclusive dealing, conspiracies, attempts to monopolize, and monopolization.
 The firm’s antitrust experience spans a wide range of industries, including shipping, chemicals, agricultural and processed foods, telecommunications, and publishing.
 Our antitrust lawyers have received extensive recognition by Chambers USA, Who’s Who Legal, and Best Lawyers in America, among others, and have chaired American Bar Association antitrust committees and other similar groups.

 Notable representations include:

 - Ford Motor Company in connection with its claims arising from long-term global antitrust conspiracies by certain automobile parts suppliers to fix prices, rig bids and allocate customers.
-Twenty-one suppliers have pled guilty or have agreed to plead guilty to price-fixing, bid rigging and customer allocation in connection with the ongoing international cartel investigation by the Antitrust Division of the United States Department of Justice ("DOJ").
+Thirty-three companies have pled guilty or have agreed to plead guilty to price-fixing, bid rigging and customer allocation in connection with the ongoing international cartel investigation by the Antitrust Division of the United States Department of Justice ("DOJ").
 DOJ is coordinating with the antitrust agencies of Japan, Canada, Republic of Korea, Mexico, Australia, and the European Commission.
-To date, the investigation has resulted in criminal fines of $1.8 billion, the Antitrust Division has reported that this is the largest criminal antitrust investigation ever pursued by DOJ and that its work in this area is not finished.
+To date, the investigation has resulted in criminal fines of more than $2.4 billion, the Antitrust Division has reported that this is the largest criminal antitrust investigation ever pursued by DOJ and that its work in this area is not finished.

 - Comcast in the defense of a class action involving effectively three sub-classes – each consisting of approximately two million cable subscribers – alleging that Comcast violated antitrust monopolization laws through cable system "clustering" in the Philadelphia, Chicago and Boston areas.
 The firm represented Comcast in a four-day class certification hearing for the Philadelphia area, resulting in a decision by the federal district court significantly limiting the issues for trial.
 The court further limited issues on summary judgment.
 In March 2013, the U.S. Supreme Court ruled in favor of Comcast in a landmark 5-4 decision that overturned the certification of the Philadelphia class.